utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

     drush -v -u 1 --uri=http://localhost islandora_batch_ingest

+At this point you should have 6 basic images and metadata in the "test2" folder.

 #### Possible ways to test & Step by Step to replicate test

 the output can be found in a brower at: http://localhost:8000/?verb=GetRecord&metadataPrefix=oai_dc&identifier=test2_  (+ the pid number of the image you are testing)

 What is the expected output
 the oai-dc on different records will have different things to look for.